AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/cli.md

 ## Contracts

 We have shipped a number of example contracts in the `@aztec/noir-contracts` npm package.
 This is included with the cli by default so you are able to use these contracts to test with.
-To get a list of the names of the contracts simply run:
+To get a list of the names of the contracts run:

 ```
 % aztec-cli example-contracts